The Importance in Education

 I remembered in high school when I had to convince the school counselor that I was mentally ready to take classes that were a higher grade than my age suggested.
 My reasoning was that age shouldn’t matter as much as maturity, and that I was much more mature than some of my classmates.

 In the end, I took a bunch of classes with people who were older than me.
 It felt good at the time just to know that I could do it, but I’m not so sure it was right for me.
-While academics was never a problem and my grades turned out okay, I missed the chance to socialize with people that was in the same age group.
-Most of my classmates saw me as a kid (even though they were only a year older) and the way they interacted with me was different.
+While academics was never a problem and my grades turned out okay, I missed the chance to socialize with people my age.
+Most of my classmates saw me as a kid (even though they were only a year older) and they interacted with me differently.
 In an obscure way, I felt like I was cheated somewhat of the whole experience.

 Why My Education was Great

-I am the first to admit that knowing first principles in Calculus didn’t help me one bit in my real life, but that wasn’t the point of school.
+I am the first to admit that knowing first principles in Calculus didn’t help me one bit out of school, but that wasn’t the point my high school education.

 I would go to school because:

-• I learned about the real world while still insulated from it
+• I learned about the real world while still being insulated from it.

-Even those English lessons turned out useful.
-Who would’ve thought that an computer geek like me would turn into a writer?
+Even those seemingly useless English classes turned out useful.
+Who would’ve thought that a computer geek like me would be so involved in writing?

 Stay in school.
 You just never know.